Common DIY Disasters For Unblocking The Drain

 At your local hardware store you’ve probably noticed an array of products which are designed to unclog the drain.

 Marketed as being powerful and effective, they can be useful in clearing away a minor blockage but despite their claims they won’t work on a more serious problem.
-Therefore, if the drains seem to improve but very quickly get worse again, it’s time to call in the experts, such as CC Drainage based in Liverpool.
+Therefore, if the drains seem to improve but very quickly get worse again, it’s time to call in the experts, based in Liverpool.
 Pouring more chemical drain cleaner is not a good idea because it can corrode the pipes.

 When used regularly or over a long period of time, drain cleaners can damage both PVC and metal pipes.
 This is because they work by using strong chemicals to try and break down the waste and mass in your drains.
 This has a scouring effect on the pipes and gradually starts to eat away at the material.